passlab/pinsight/README.md

-# PInsight: Dynamic and Asynchronous Tracing and Visualization for OpenMP, MPI and CUDA Programs
+# PInsight: Dynamic and Asynchronous Tracing for OpenMP, MPI and CUDA Programs

 PInsight is a performance tool that help developers trace and measure the performance of the execution of parallel applications, and to analyze and visualize the tracing to identify performance issues.